 |1%||4||BME:REE||Red Electrica Corporacion SA||Utilities|

-I review and reassess my portfolio once in a while, so feel free to recommend a stock to me.
-I generally prefer European stock ideas.
+As mentioned before, the 40 stocks listed above are not something fixed.
+I review and reassess my portfolio on a regular basis, so feel free to recommend new stocks to me.

-I’m actually very interested to hear from you now.
+I’m very interested to hear from you now.
 What do you think about my allocation strategy?
-Are there certain recommendations that you would give me?
+Is there something which you would do differently?
 Do you share an overlap with my aspired portfolio?
 Any stock ideas?

 Just let me know and feel free to leave your question / feedback in the comment section.